-We use 2019 as a reference year for the TFR because behavioral responses to the COVID-19 pandemic may influence the TFR beyond 2020.
-This means that in column 3, a COVID-19 effect may alter the secular long-run falling trend.
+&lt;sup>1We use 2019 as a reference year for the TFR because behavioral responses to the COVID-19 pandemic may influence the TFR beyond 2020.
+This means that in column 3 of Table 1, a COVID-19 effect may alter the secular long-run falling trend.
 Overall, however, we observe that the change in the TFR between 2019 and 2021 is rather small and lacks a consistent sign (see also our discussion of the effects of COVID-19 on fertility in Section 2.6).